dfranco-projects/NLP_Bootcamp/README.md

 ### 🐳 How to Run It with Docker

+If you're new to Docker, start by:

+- Creating a free account <a href="https://app.docker.com/signup" target="_blank">here</a>.
-If you're new to Docker, start by [installing Docker Desktop](https://www.docker.com/products/docker-desktop/) for your operating system (Windows, macOS, or Linux).
+- Installing Docker Desktop app <a href="https://www.docker.com/get-started/" target="_blank"> here</a> for your operating system (Windows, macOS, or Linux).

-Once installed, make sure Docker is **running** before moving on.
+Once installed, make sure Docker is **running** by opening the app, before moving on.

 ---